 It also makes you eligible for a separate divorce waiver.
 This is an alternative process that will require only showing that your marriage was entered into in good faith.
 It will spare you the distress of revisiting and exposing the painful memories of your abuse.

-But, though this option might on the surface seem preferable to the abuse waiver process, such a broad comparison would be misleading.
-In fact, obtaining an abuse waiver to remove the conditions on your residence would carry its own benefit, by speeding up your eligibility for naturalization.
+But, though this option might on the surface seem preferable to the abuse waiver process, remember that obtaining an abuse waiver to remove the conditions on your residence would carry its own benefit.
+In particular, it could speed up your eligibility for naturalization.
 (See When VAWA Green Card Holders Can Apply for U.S. Citizenship.)

 For details on how to prepare this filing, see Divorce and Your Conditional Residence Status: How to File a Divorce Waiver With Form I-751.